-The Gainsborough Bath Spa is Bath’s leading luxury hotel and one of the most exciting hotel and spa destinations in the UK.
-Here’s why you should be booking your next UK spa break there…
+The Gainsborough Bath Spa is a luxury spa hotel in Bath and one of the most exciting hotel and spa destinations in the UK.
+Escape to Bath for the perfect city break.
+Read my full Gainsborough Bath Spa Review.

 When you think of luxury British spa destinations, I’ll bet that Bath appears pretty high on your list.
 After all, where else is named after the act of bathing for which the city is so famous?